niolabs/docs/docs/services/service-design-patterns/join.md

 }
 ```

 You added an attribute to your block configuration identifying the attribute to group by.
 The output of the block is a list of two signals, one for each department.
 Again, remember that since you only have one list of inputs, you can only have one list of outputs.
-Even though there are two signals being notified, they will be notified together in the same list.
+Even though there are two signals being emitted, they will be emitted together in the same list.
 ```
 [
   {